ICELAND – THE WILD BROWNS OF THE REYKJADALSA AND THE BIG LAXA I ADALDAL

 *without travel insurance or overnight stay in Reykjavik (possible extra night in Reykjavik).

-- in July and August (lodging and full board, local assistance), based on availability of the lodge and my local partner.
+- in July and August and September (lodging and full board, local assistance), based on availability of the lodge and my local partner.
 Contact me anytime for any inquiry.